Antwerp, Belgium | Semester at University of Antwerp

 Orientation for International Students: 1 week before classes start

 The University of Antwerp is a public university located in Antwerp, Belgium, and was founded in 2003 after the merger of three smaller universities, which were originally founded in the mid-19th century.
 The University of Antwerp is a young, dynamic and forward-thinking university.
 It integrates the assets of its historical roots with its ambition to contribute positively to society.
 The University of Antwerp Faculty of Law welcomes 100 incoming international exchange students and visiting research scholars each year.
 QS World University Rankings place the University of Antwerp Faculty of Law among the top 100 law faculties worldwide.
 You can learn more about the University of Antwerp on their website.

 1L, 2L and 3L students are eligible to apply.
-Students must have at least a 3.0 GPA and be in good standing at the Moritz College of Law.
+Students must be in good standing at the Moritz College of Law.
 Those students with an interest in international and comparative law will receive preference, but all students are encouraged to apply.
 Courses are taught in English.